From Generic to Iconic: How to Trademark Descriptive Brand Names.

 A trademark is a distinctive symbol, word, phrase, design, or combination thereof that identifies and distinguishes the source of goods or services.
 Trademarks help consumers make informed purchasing decisions by associating certain qualities and attributes with a particular brand.

 Acquired distinctiveness, also known as secondary meaning, refers to the transformation of a descriptive or generic term into a protectable trademark through continuous and exclusive use in commerce.
-Generally, descriptive or generic terms are not eligible for trademark protection, as they merely describe the nature, quality, or characteristics of the goods or services.
-However, when a term acquires distinctiveness in the minds of consumers, it becomes associated with a particular brand and can be protected under trademark law.
+Generally, descriptive or generic terms are have difficulty receiving trademark protection, as they merely describe the nature, quality, or characteristics of the goods or services.
+Oftentimes they will end up on the Supplemental Register initially.
+However, when a term acquires distinctiveness in the minds of consumers, it becomes associated with a particular brand and can be protected on the Principal Register.

 Requirements for Acquired Distinctiveness